 There’s much documentation about public companies and what those numbers look like.
-For private companies, numbers are a little unknown, but there was a study in 2019, and that study looked at private companies and concluded that women hold only seven percent of board seats in those private companies.
+For private companies, numbers are a little unknown, but a study in 2019 looked at private companies and concluded that women hold only seven percent of board seats in those private companies.
 So it’s a well-understood problem.
 Particularly in private technology companies, very few women are on the company boards, very few women are venture capitalists, and very few women get funded.
 This problem leads to less female representation at senior levels impacting other women in the startup ecosystem.

-Changing the board-level dynamics will give more women leadership roles and, ultimately, in the venture capital community.
+Changing the board-level dynamics will give more women leadership roles and, ultimately, the venture capital community.

 I believe that I read recently that those numbers have gotten worse during COVID.
 That this past year, in particular, was a challenging year for female founders and getting funding.
 The number of investments in female-led startups was somewhere in the neighborhood of around four percent.

 Yes, it’s an insufficient number, and I think particularly African-American women.
 It’s a dismal number, and much work needs to be done on that front, too.

 How do you counter the “only the best” argument?
 When I was in venture capital, we had these discussions about supporting women-owned businesses.
 The pushback from the seasoned venture capitalists – the old guys, who were typically all-white guys – was always we don’t look at it like that; we fund the best company.
 We’re supporting the best, whomever it happens to be.
 We know that means that we’re not seeing funding for women and stuff like that.
 How do you respond to that sort of defense?